ds4dm/ecole/README.md

 Environments_ and aims to expose a number of control problems arising in combinatorial optimization solvers as Markov
 Decision Processes (_i.e._, Reinforcement Learning environments).
-Rather than trying to solve combinatorial optimization problems directly, the philosophy behind Ecole is to work in cooperation with a state-of-the-art Mixed Integer Linear Programming solver that acts as a controllable algorithm.
+Rather than trying to predict solutions to combinatorial optimization problems directly, the philosophy behind Ecole is to work in cooperation with a state-of-the-art Mixed Integer Linear Programming solver that acts as a controllable algorithm.